neoforged/NeoFormRuntime/README.md

 `com.google.guava\:guava\:32.1.2-jre=C\:\\path\\to\\file.jar`

+If a specific version is not found in the manifest, NFRT will also check for an entry with the version `*` to support dependency replacement scenarios.

 To aid with detecting missing entries to fully cover all required artifacts, the `--warn-on-artifact-manifest-miss` option enables warnings when an artifact is being looked up, but not found in the manifest.
 NFRT will continue to download the artifact remotely in this case.

 ### Mojang Launcher Manifest